 📖 Recipe

-Gluten Free Brown Butter Peanut Blondies
+Gluten Free Peanut Butter Blondies

 Ingredients

-For the Peanut Butter Blondies
+Gluten Free Peanut Butter Blondies

 - 145 grams light brown sugar

-- 80 grams creamy peanut butter
+- 80 grams peanut butter

 - 1 large egg, room temperature